aosabook/500lines/image-filters/image-filters.markdown

 _Cate Huston is a developer and entrepreneur focused on mobile.
 She’s lived and worked in the UK, Australia, Canada, China and the United States, as an engineer at Google, an Extreme Blue intern at IBM, and a ski instructor.
 Cate speaks internationally on mobile development and her writing has been published on sites as varied as Lifehacker, The Daily Beast, The Eloquent Woman and Model View Culture.
 She co-curates Technically Speaking, blogs at Accidentally in Code and is [\@catehstn](https://twitter.com/catehstn) on Twitter._

-## A Story of a Brilliant Idea That Wasn’t All That Brilliant
+## A Brilliant Idea (That Wasn’t All That Brilliant)

 In Chinese art, there is often a series of four paintings showing the same place in different seasons.
-Color - the cool whites of winter, pale hues of spring, lush greens of summer, and red and yellows of fall is the differentiation.
+Color — the cool whites of winter, pale hues of spring, lush greens of summer, and red and yellows of fall — is what differentiates the seasons.
 Sometime around 2011, I had what I thought was a brilliant idea.
-I wanted to be able to visualize a photo series, as a series of colors.
+I wanted to be able to visualize a photo series as a series of colors.
 I thought it would show travel, and progression through the seasons.

-I didn’t know how to calculate the dominant color from an image, and I thought about scaling the image down to a 1x1 square and seeing what was left, but that seemed like cheating.
-I knew how I wanted to display it though, in a layout called the [Sunflower layout](http://www.catehuston.com/applets/Sunflower/index.html).
-It’s the most efficient way to layout circles.
+But I didn’t know how to calculate the dominant color from an image.
+I thought about scaling the image down to a 1x1 square and seeing what was left, but that seemed like cheating.
+I knew how I wanted to display it though: in a layout called the [Sunflower layout](http://www.catehuston.com/applets/Sunflower/index.html).
+It’s the most efficient way to lay out circles.

 I left this project for years, distracted by work, life, travel, talks.
-Eventually I returned to it, and figured out how to calculate the dominant color and finally [finished my visualization](http://www.catehuston.com/blog/2013/09/02/visualising-a-photo-series/).
+Eventually I returned to it, figured out how to calculate the dominant color, and finally [finished my visualization](http://www.catehuston.com/blog/2013/09/02/visualising-a-photo-series/).
 And that is when I discovered that this idea wasn’t, in fact, brilliant.
-Because the progression wasn’t as clear as I hoped, the dominant color extracted wasn’t generally the most appealing shade, the creation took a long time (a couple of seconds per image), and required hundreds of images to make something cool \aosafigref{500.imagefilters.sunflower}.
+The progression wasn’t as clear as I hoped, the dominant color extracted wasn’t generally the most appealing shade, the creation took a long time (a couple of seconds per image), and it took hundreds of images to make something cool \aosafigref{500.imagefilters.sunflower}.

 \aosafigure[240pt]{image-filters-images/sunflower.jpg}{Sunflower layout}{500l.imagefilters.sunflower}

-You might think this would be discouraging, but by the time I had got to this point I had learned so many things that hadn’t come my way before - about color spaces, pixel manipulation, and I had started making these cool partially colored images, of the kind you find on postcards of London - the red bus, or phone booth, but everything else is in gray-scale.
+You might think this would be discouraging, but by the time I got to this point I had learned many things that hadn’t come my way before — about color spaces and pixel manipulation — and I had started making those cool partially colored images, the kind you find on postcards of London with a red bus or phone booth and everything else in grayscale.

+STOPPED HERE

 I used a framework called [Processing](https://processing.org/) because I was familiar with it from developing programming curricula, and because I knew it